DwiIra/Tugas-Problem-Solving/README.md

     -100 <= arr[i] <= 100

 **Output Format**<br>
-Print the following 3 lines, each to 6 decimals:<br>
+Print the following 3 lines, each to 6 decimals:
 1. proportion of positive values<br>
 2. proportion of negative values<br>
 3. proportion of zeros<br>